 Our experts analyze the pricing trends — one-bedroom, two-bedroom, year-over-year and month-over-month — in Pittsburgh and surrounding areas and provide comparisons to the entire metro area, nearby cities and some of the most desirable and expensive cities in the United States.
 Take a look at the last 12 months of Pittsburgh average rent prices in the chart below.

-When we take a look at the two-bedroom comparison from November to December, Pittsburgh experienced a 0.54% increase for the price of a two-bedroom apartment.
-The rent price for a Pittsburgh two-bedroom apartments currently stands at $1,314.0.
+When we take a look at the two-bedroom comparison from November to December, Pittsburgh experienced a -1.22% decrease for the price of a two-bedroom apartment.
+The rent price for a Pittsburgh two-bedroom apartments currently stands at $1,381.0.

 Rent prices have decreased in Pittsburgh over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
-Rent prices in 3 of the Pittsburgh suburbs increased last month.
-On the other hand, 4 local areas experienced a decrease in the price of a one-bedroom apartment.
+Rent prices in 1 of the Pittsburgh suburb increased last month.
+On the other hand, 6 local areas experienced a decrease in the price of a one-bedroom apartment.

 More key findings include:

-Rent decreased in Monroeville, PA, Carnegie, PA, Greensburg, PA, Upper St Clair, PA.
+Rent decreased in Moon Township, PA, Monroeville, PA, Carnegie, PA, Greensburg, PA, Upper St Clair, PA, Baldwin, PA.

 2 suburbs are currently priced higher than the city of Pittsburgh.